We plucked out the ones you should try

 13. Improve Your Language Skills With the Translate App

 With Apple’s own Translate app you won’t be lost for (foreign) words.
-You can use it to translate both text and voice in any of the supported languages.
+You can use it to translate both text and voice into any of the supported languages.
 There’s no need for an internet connection for downloaded languages.

 The synthesized voice can speak entire sentences and can be a useful tool to learn pronunciations in a foreign language.
 Also, save difficult words or those you will use most often in Favorites.